oracle/graal/truffle/docs/T-Trace-Manual.md

 So far the examples used `node.js`, but the **T-Trace** system isn't tight to Node at all - it is available in all the environments GraalVM provides.
-Let's try it on `bin/js` plain JavaScript implementation that comes with GraalVM.
+Let's try it on `bin/js` - pure JavaScript implementation that comes with GraalVM.
 Let's define `function-tracing.js` script as:

 ```js